NotBrianZach/thoughts/README.md

 3 sentence summary:

 Explores perspectives on alignment, ethics, and intelligence, discussing their interplay in areas such as education, society, and superintelligent AI.
-The author challenges the concept of orthogonality and highlights the dangers of alignment, emphasizing the need for caution in trying to align highly intelligent systems.
-Despite the risks, the author recognizes the value of studying alignment to gain insight into ourselves and future intelligences.
+A weak alternative to orthogonality is proposed and the feasibility or safety of any form or attempt at alignment is questioned.
+Despite the risks, related fields of study are recognized as imprtant anyway as a form of self knowledge.

 # [Ethics.md](https://github.com/NotBrianZach/thoughts/blob/main/Ethics.md)

 3 sentence summary:

 The space of machine super intelligences is posited to have a "higher" ethical mean/median/mode vs humans.
-An algorithm called the "Ethical dispatch algorithm" is put forward as a rough outline/example of how superhuman ethical decision-making could be achieved - namely by assessing/segmenting the situation, identifying ethical principles, applying those principles, weighing conflicting principles, making a decision, and reflection.
+An algorithm called the "Ethical dispatch algorithm" is put forward as a rough outline of how superhuman ethical decision-making could be achieved - namely by assessing/segmenting the situation, identifying ethical principles, applying those principles, weighing conflicting principles, making a decision, and reflection.
 Various potential ethical principles are outlined, including Kantian Imperatives, Virtue Ethics, Veil of Ignorance, Inertia & Stability, Golden Rule, Platinum Rule, Principle of Utility, Non-Maleficence, Autonomy, Beneficence, and Justice, which can inform ethical decision-making processes.

 # [theoryOfMind.md](https://github.com/NotBrianZach/thoughts/blob/main/theoryOfMind.md)